 Christopher Newport University is approved to offer a wide variety of baccalaureate degree programs.
 Primary areas of study within a degree program are known as majors.
 An area of specialization within a major is a concentration.
 A sanctioned secondary field of study completed in addition to the major is called a minor.
-The following degree programs are offered:
+Christopher Newport offers the following degree programs: